 Document collaboration tools enable real-time access, edits, and updates for team members who are working on the same project document.

 With a collaborative document, multiple people will be able to voice their opinions by contributing or editing the same document 🙌

 Not to mention, people tend to feel more confident behind a screen, which could lead to innovative remote team discussions!

-Here are the top five document collaboration software available today:
+Here are the top six document collaboration software available today:

-ClickUp is the world’s leading project management tool and is used by 100,000+ highly productive teams, including global powerhouses like Google, Nike, and Airbnb.
+ClickUp is one of the leading project management tool and is used by highly productive teams worldwide.

 From team document collaboration to remote project management, this project management software can handle anything and everything!